 DNA variants occur at different frequencies in different places across the world, and every marker has its own pattern of geographical distribution.
 The 23andMe Ancestry Composition algorithm combines information about these patterns with the unique set of DNA alleles in your genome to estimate your genetic ancestry.

-Here's an example of a haplogroup, one special kind of DNA marker, that illustrates the idea.
+Here's an example of a haplogroup, a special kind of DNA marker, that illustrates the idea.
 This map shows the frequency of the maternal haplogroup H around the world.
-Haplogroup H is very common in Europe, is also found in Africa and Asia, and is never seen in people native to Australia or the Americas.
+Haplogroup H is very common in Europe, is also found in Africa and Asia, and is rarely seen in people native to Australia or the Americas.

 Wrinkle #1: People Usually Have Multiple Ancestries

-If all of your DNA came from one place in the world, figuring out where you're from would be very easy and very accurate.
-Recent research has suggested that, for a European person whose whole family comes from the same place, genetic analysis can locate their ancestral home within a range of around 100 miles!
+If all of your DNA came from one place in the world, figuring out where you're from would be easy.
+Recent research has suggested that, for a European person whose entire family comes from the same place, genetic analysis can locate their ancestral home within a range of around 100 miles!

 Wrinkle #2: We Don't Know Which DNA Comes From Which Parent

 Recall that for each of your 23 chromosome pairs, one chromosome in each pair comes from your mom and the other from your dad.
-Genotyping chips like the one 23andMe uses don't capture information about which markers came from which parent.
+Genotyping chips don't capture information about which markers came from which parent.

 Here's a quick example to illustrate this point.
 Say, for a short stretch of Chromosome 1, you inherited the following genotypes at three consecutive DNA markers:

 from Dad: A-T-C